 For instance, under the guidance of the standard, beaches must offer showers, toilets, and a route accessible by all to fall under the definition of accessible.
 Also, accessible pedestrian routes in a natural environment must provide, amongst other requirements, firm and stable floor and signaling and must offer details on the itinerary before the start of the route.
 In addition, written communications must use clear and simple language, and with contrasting colors, easy-to-read fonts, and symbols, which will greatly benefit those with low vision or on the autistic spectrum.

-In addition to benefiting the personal needs of disabled persons, the guidelines will also stand to help proprietors on a financial level.
+In addition to benefiting the personal needs of people with disabilities, the guidelines will also stand to help proprietors on a financial level.
 Despite the unprecedented suppression of travel for almost two years, tourism within the European Union alone is believed to represent a potential market of 80 million people upon return to normality, or 130 million people if businesses are also taken into consideration.
 Of this enormous customer pool, many people among them are likely to have some form of disability.
 What’s more, is that they are likely to spend considerably more than a person without a disability.
-On average, disabled persons spend 30% more (800 Euro per trip as opposed to 600 EUR), according to the UNWTO.
+On average, people with disabilities spend 30% more (800 Euro per trip as opposed to 600 EUR), according to the UNWTO.